Skip to content

 Kesavananda Bharati: the basic structure doctrine

-The Supreme Court held that Parliament cannot amend the Constitution's 'basic structure' — the foundational limit on constitutional amendment.
+A 13-judge bench held that Parliament cannot amend the Constitution's 'basic structure' — the foundational limit on the amending power, later used to strike down the NJAC.

 3. reference